 Switzerland: Personal Taxation

-This tax is levied at federal, cantonal and communal level.
-Personal income tax is progressive in nature.
-The total rate does not usually exceed 40% and in most cases, the maximum tax rate is much lower than this.
-For example, in the Canton of Schwyz, the top rate, inclusive of federal, cantonal/communal tax is approximately 22%.
+Income tax is levied at federal, cantonal and communal level and is progressive.
+The total rate does not usually exceed 40% – in most cases, the maximum tax rate is much lower.
+For example, in Zug canton, the rate, inclusive of federal, cantonal/communal tax is approximately 23%.

 The basis of assessment is as follows: